-Note: The exported point and line geometries are not contained in separated kml files, but attached to the output files whose filename is enhanced with a suffix specifying the selected display form e.g. Footprint, Extruded, Geometry, and COLLADA.
+Depending on the chosen Level of Detail, the point and curve geometries of GenricCityObject objects are exported, along with their surface and solid geometries, into the output KML/KMZ file whose filename is enhanced with a suffix denoting the selected display form (e.g. Footprint, Extruded, Geometry, or COLLADA/glTF).

-5.5.2 Loading exported models in Google Earth
+5.5.2 Loading exported models in Google Earth and Cesium Virtual Globe